Skip to content

 Use Descriptive Names

 Use clear and descriptive package names (Nick).
-This facilitates quick identification when selecting packages for shipments.
+This helps you quickly identify packages when selecting them for shipments.

 Measure Precisely